bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/singular-and-plural.md

 But as you can see, even though it returns an answer, it also generates an error.
 This is because there are multiple folders in the specified location, and this command only retrieves the first one.
-To see the complete list, you need to use the plural version:
+To see the complete list, you must use the plural version:

 {% qna %}